 Alternate glass solution.
 Purchase inflatable wine bottle protectors, which are reusable and designed to safely transport wine bottles while traveling.
 I have not used them myself.
 I would just make sure that the ones you buy can properly fit your mason jars (wine bottles are about the diameter of a pint size mason jar.)
 Inflate the bags, stuff your well-packed glass jar of ferments in it, then pack it inside a gallon zip-top bag.

 - Pack the package into the middle and center of a hard-sided or framed suitcase, ideally surrounded by softer items like clothing.

 - Check them into your luggage.

-- When you retrieve the bag at baggage claim, check it right away to ensure everything made it and there were no incidents.
-You’ll probably know if there were, as the odors easily permeate the suitcases!
+- When you retrieve your luggage at baggage claim, check it right away to ensure everything made it and there was no breakage.
+Even in the unlikely event of breakage, there should be no leakage.
+You’ll probably know if there were, as the odors may permeate the suitcases!

-- Don’t Attempt to carry them on the plane with you.
-I have not tried, however I’d rather not suffer the heartbreak of having some of my beloved jars confiscated, nor getting into an argument with TSA over whether there’s more than 3 ounces of brine! 😲
+- Don’t attempt to carry ferments on board the aircraft with you.
+I have never tried, however I’d rather not suffer the heartbreak of having ferments confiscated, nor get into an argument with security over whether there’s more than 3 ounces of brine in the jar!

 What tips and techniques can you share about traveling with your ferments?
 Please leave a comment!

 * This post contains affiliate links.
 The author makes a few pennies if you purchase using the links posted here.
 “Woo hoo!
 Make that a double-espresso, barista!”